codechito/hobby/README.md

 and install the Template by following the installation wizzard.
-Make sure it will overwrite your Main Menu so you can have the full functionality of these Template.
+Make sure it will overwrite your Main Menu so you can have the full functionality of these Template. you also need to create 3 user fields in your custom fields section with the following name

+item
+code
+search

 ![Image of Install](https://codechito.github.io/hobby/assets/install1.png)
 ![Image of Install](https://codechito.github.io/hobby/assets/install2.png)